Crusader (Marvel Comics): Arthur Blackwood

-Blackwood's doubt has often caused him to lose battles rather than win them.
-Luke Cage was also able to defeat Blackwood after breaking his sword, once again causing Blackwood to doubt his cause leading, in turn, to yet another defeat.
-His doubt also led him to defeat at the hands of Nate Grey.
-After this, Blackwood seemingly disappeared from continuing his crusade.

-Not too long after the Avengers were broken up, Electro conducted the breakout of many famous Marvel villains from The Raft, a prison island for super villains.
-Blackwood was held as a prisoner there but would soon escape along with many other prisoners.
-This escape once again inspired Blackwood to continue his crusade, starting with Doctor Strange.
-However, his newest crusade would also be his last as Strange would use his powers to send Blackwood back to the Raft.
+Arthur Blackwood is a seminary student from Decatur, Illinois who believes that the church should be more active in fighting paganism and godlessness.
+Dismissed from the seminary for his beliefs, Blackwood visits his family crypt to meditate on his life.
+There, he experiences a vision of all of his ancestors who devoted their lives to serving God and is gifted the armor and weaponry of a knight.
+Blackwood decides to take up the sword and use his power to destroy pagans and infidels as the Crusader.
+Crusader attacks Thor, with his faith giving him sufficient power to hold his own in battle.
+However, Thor is healed by Odin and destroys Crusader's sword.
+Crusader, overcome by Thor's divine power, flees and begins doubting the righteousness of his cause.
+Crusader later repairs his sword and returns to crime.

-During the "Civil War" storyline, it is revealed that the Crusader is still active and had organized a religious group of thugs for himself.
-After hijacking a plane filled with money and planning to bomb the headquarters of several super-heroes, the Crusader and his men are stopped by Wolverine after he hears about their operation.
-In the process, Wolverine gouges out the Crusader's right eye, while quoting the Bible with "An eye for an eye".
-However, Wolverine is unable to prevent the plane from crashing down into a cornfield.
-On impact, the plane suddenly explodes, with both Wolverine and Blackwood surviving the crash.
+During the "Civil War" storyline, it is revealed that the Crusader is still active and has formed a religious group of thugs.
+He is confronted by Wolverine, who gouges out his right eye.

-The Crusader attended a meeting organized by the Hood to take advantage of the split in the superhero community caused by the Superhuman Registration Act.
-According to his entry in volume 3 of The Official Handbook of the Marvel Universe A-Z, he did not accept Hood's invitation.

 Powers and abilities

 Arthur Blackwood gained superhuman powers after experiencing a religious vision in which he was seemingly bequeathed the combined power of his ancestors who had served God.
 The Crusader's physical attributes, as well as the power of his sword and shield, are directly related to his will and belief.
 While he is confident, his strength, speed, stamina, agility, dexterity, reflexes/reactions and resistance to injury are sufficient for him to stand toe-to-toe with the likes of Thor.
-However, if his faith wavers, his superhuman powers will rapidly disappear.
+However, if his faith wavers, his superhuman powers rapidly disappear.
 Upon transforming into the Crusader, he instantly summons his mystical body armor, sword, and shield.
 These items are strong enough to withstand repeated blows by Thor's hammer before shattering.
 As the Crusader, he is a master swordsman and jouster.
 Blackwood has earned a master's degree, though his studies towards Doctorate of Divinity remain uncompleted.